torabzadeh/sdaza/_pages/about.md

 ---

-I'm sociologist, demographer, and data scientist studying health disparities, the consequences of the criminal justice system for health and social integration, and the link between health inequalities and epigenetics.
+I'm a sociologist, demographer, and data scientist studying health disparities, the consequences of the criminal justice system for health and social integration, and the link between health inequalities and epigenetics.

 I rely on statistical and computational methods in my research, with an emphasis on data science and agent-based modeling.